sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 #### <a name="hello-world-mpi-compile"></a>Hello World (MPI): Compiling

 * Compile the MPI hello world code.
-* For this, we use the command `mpif90`, which is loaded into your environment when you loaded the modules above.
+* For this, we use the command `mpif90`, which is loaded into your environment when you loaded the intel module above.
 * To see where the command is located, use the `which` command:
 ```
 [mthomas@comet-ln3 MPI]$ which mpif90